 You should understand that your own state's statutes will determine participation, regardless of the situation in any other state.

-Using a NASPO cooperative contract requires the acknowledgement of your state's chief procurement official, regardless of whether or not the state has any "control" over your purchasing authority.
+Using a WSCA-NASPO cooperative contract requires the acknowledgement of your state's chief procurement official, regardless of whether or not the state has any "control" over your purchasing authority.

 Understanding the 4-Way Relationship

 WSCA-NASPO Cooperative contracts create a four-way relationship between the lead state, a participating entity, an end user, and a contractor.
 Understanding this relationship is essential to a successful cooperative contract purchase.

 The LEAD STATE'S ROLE is to develop, solicit, evaluate, award, and manage a specific cooperative contract.
 This is done under a set of procedures and with a set of terms and conditions established by NASPO, but must also be completely valid and proper under the lead state's procurement requirements.

 The PARTICIPATING ENTITY in most cases will be a "state central procurement operation."
 In other cases, a state in the cooperative's region will not participate but may grant permission for another entity in that state to participate in the cooperative contract.
 In other cases, a state chief procurement official may choose to participate so that local units of government may have access to a cooperative contract, but might restrict or limit the participation of its own state agencies.